scummvm/scummvm/backends/platform/wince/README-WinCE.txt

   * Quit           : quit ScummVM (without saving, be careful when using it)
-  * Skip           : skip a non interactive sequence, the current dialog or behaves like the ESC key on a regular keyboard
+  * Skip           : skip a non interactive sequence, the current dialog or behaves like the ESC key on a regular keyboard All AGI games    -> F10 to quit full-screen dialogs
   * Hide           : hide or display the toolbar
   * Keyboard       : hide or display the virtual keyboard
   * Sound          : turns all sound effects and music off and on